 Do you want to read this later?
 Save this PIN on your Thailand Board on Pinterest and read it later ⬇

 Why is it called James Bond Island?

-A long time ago Koh Ta Pu was originally a part of the Koh Khao Phing Kan but has been over time scoured out the tide and then separated from the mainland.
+A long time ago, Koh Ta Pu was originally a part of the Koh Khao Phing Kan but has been, over time, scoured out by the tide and then separated from the mainland.
 As soon as the movie came out, the islet became world-famous.